judahho/TradeME/README.md

 1. Contents
 2. How to Play
 3. Requirements
-4. Release Notes
+4. Release History
 ---------------------------------------------------------------------------------------------------
 ## HOW TO PLAY
 > Playing TradeME v1 is not as easy as I would like to make it.
-This will probably be made easier in
-> a future release of the game when I add a GUI.
-For now the game is played in a terminal such as
+This will probably be made easier in a future release of the game when I add a GUI.
+For now the game is played in a terminal/console such as Command Prompt.
-> Command Prompt.

 ### THE ASSETS
 > Assets are the things you can trade in TradeME.
-They are of different price ranges, never going
-> below a certain price, and never above another.
-I have listeed below the assets included in TradeME
-> v1.0 and there varring price ranges.
+They are of different price ranges, never going below a certain price, and never above another.
+I have listeed below the assets included in TradeME v1.0 and there varring price ranges.

 * Gold (low: 70, high:300)
 * Silver (low: 60, high:170)